-The LLM in American Law program is specifically designed to prepare foreign-trained lawyers for the challenge of global practice.
-In this program, students are fully integrated into BU Law’s JD classes, where they sit side-by-side with American students being trained in the tradition of US legal education.
-Students not only learn the substance of US doctrine in virtually any area of interest—intellectual property, international business transactions, mergers and acquisitions, and alternative dispute resolution, to name only a few—they also learn something equally as important: how US lawyers are trained to analyze legal questions and advocate on their clients’ behalf.
+The LLM in American Law Program is specifically designed to prepare internationally trained lawyers for the challenge of global practice.
+In this program, students are fully integrated into BU Law’s JD classes, where they sit side by side with American students being trained in the tradition of US legal education.
+Students not only learn the substance of US doctrine in virtually any area of interest—intellectual property, international business transactions, mergers and acquisitions, and alternative dispute resolution, to name only a few—they also learn something equally important: how US lawyers are trained to analyze legal questions and advocate on their clients’ behalf.

 Upon admission and confirmation of commitment to attend BU Law, students will receive detailed registration materials and indicate preliminary course selections.
-Academic plans, however, are not completely settled until students arrive on campus and meet one-on-one with the director, who will discuss professors’ different teaching styles and approaches and guide each student on how to construct the optimal study plan to achieve his or her goals.
+Academic plans, however, are not completely settled until students meet one-on-one with the director or associate director, who will discuss professors’ different teaching styles and approaches and guide each student on how to construct the optimal study plan to achieve their goals.

 To earn the LLM in American Law, students must:

 - Take Introduction to American Law and a legal research & writing seminar in the fall semester (unless waived with the permission of the director);

 - Participate in a graduate colloquium, “Topics in American Law”;

 - Complete a minimum of 24 graded credit hours (at least 10 credits a semester); and

 - Obtain a final weighted average of at least 2.30 (C+).